dbouwman/solution-plan/interfaces.md

 interface IDeploymentOptions extends IProcessOptions {
   variables: object; // hash of properties for template interpolation
-  params: object; // additional parameters, i.e. existing folderid }
+  params: object; // additional parameters, i.e. existing folderid
+  processors: IProcessor[]; // processors available
+  targetAuthentication: IAuthenticationManager;
+  sourceAuthentication?: IAuthenticationManager; // auth to access the source.
+Not needed if templates are passed in }
 ```